nasa/fmdtools/docs/Development Guide.rst

 - Flows define *shared data structures*, meaning interacting variables
 - Functions define *behaviors*, meaning things to be done to flows.

-These functions and flows are connected via containment relationships in an undirected graph, meaning that they functions can be run in any order within a time-step to enable faults to propogate throughout the model graph.
+These functions and flows are connected via containment relationships in an undirected graph, meaning that functions can be run in any order within a time-step to enable faults to propogate throughout the model graph.
 This is a very general representation, but also leads to pit-falls if the model is too complex, since this behavior needs to be convergent within each timestep.
 The following gives some advice for conventions to follow in models based on their size/scope.

 **Small Models**